 Located on one of Macau’s busiest areas–Patane–the library attracts all kinds of crowds: children and teenagers head there to hang together, while one can also spot older generations grabbing a newspaper and sitting upstairs for some “me” time.
 Patane is great in the sense that brings the community together.
 While it was increasingly more popular in past centuries as a gateway to China–due to its harbors–and a place where lots of locals lived, it became one of Macau’s most local neighborhoods, perfect to spot the daily lives of the locale crowd.
 The library is nestled between the water and a residential bustling area, so be sure to check out the surroundings when you visit.
 It’s also nice to walk across the harbors all the way to Barra, where you’ll find more local spots with food carts and old buildings, including arcaded ones just like Patane Library.
 Unfortunately, most of these are abandoned now, but one can still appreciate the architecture.

 There are not many arcade buildings left in Macau, and this is what makes the Patane Library special.
-In earlier times, the ground floor was given over to shops, while people lived on the second and third floors above.
-There is some conjecture that this building style was bought in by the British from India, as they were not used to the hot climate in the tropical region, and installed a hallway in front of the house to create shelter from rain and strong sun.
+During earlier times, the ground floor was made up of shops, while the second and third floors above had residential purposes.
+There is some conjecture that this building style was brought in by the British from India, as they were not used to the hot climate in the tropical region, and installed a hallway in front of the house to create shelter from rain and strong sun.
 Several cities including Hong Kong, Guangzhou, and Xiamen still retain buildings in this style.

-Opening hours: 9:30am–8:30pm (Tuesday to Sunday), 2pm–8:30pm (Monday)
+Opening hours: 8:00am–00:00am (Tuesday to Sunday), 2:00pm–00:00am (Monday)